Vistula–Bug offensive: Battle

-The Bug army tried to capitalize on its success, but met with increased resistance from the troops of the 13th Army V. Gorbatovsky relieved by combining the efforts of the 56th and 51st divisions to return the positions of the 2nd Caucasian Corps.
+The Bug army tried to capitalise on its success, but met with increased resistance from the troops of the 13th Army Gorbatovsky relieved by combining the efforts of the 56th and 51st Divisions to return the positions of the 2nd Caucasian Corps.
 The trenches at Putnowice Wielkie were recaptured, 160 prisoners, 6 guns and a machine gun from the Beskid Corps were captured.
-In the afternoon, the Germans launched a counterattack with the 41st and 24th reserve corps.
+In the afternoon, the Germans launched a counterattack with the XXXXI and XXIV Reserve Corps.
 On the night of July 23, the Russian 13th Army began to withdraw to new positions.
 Stubborn fighting continued near Sokal on the front of the 8th Army.
-The 2nd Austro-Hungarian Army joined the battles on the Bug River.
+The Austro-Hungarian 2nd Army joined the battles on the Bug River.
 After the retreat of the 13th Army, F. Rerberg's corps was forced to leave the bend of the Bug River and return to their previous positions.
 By the morning of July 23, with strong counterattacks and dense artillery fire, the Austro-Hungarian 1st Army pushed the 12th and 28th Army Corps back to their original position.
 The 8th Army went on the defensive.

-While the Landwehr Corps began preparations for forcing the Vistula above Ivangorod, fierce disputes were going on between E. von Falkenhayn and F. Konrad von Hötzendorf about the direction of the further offensive of the army of R. von Woyrsch.
+While the Landwehr Corps began preparations for forcing the Vistula above Ivangorod, fierce disputes were going on between Falkenhayn and Hötzendorf about the direction of the further offensive of the army of R. von Woyrsch.
 Falkenhayn insisted on an attack in the direction of Siedlce and Łuków, with its unification together with the 9th Army in the hands of the German command: the chief of staff of the AOK objected, considering it necessary to reinforce the flank of the 4th Army with this army and capture Ivangorod.
 The chief of staff of the Woyrsch army, Lieutenant Colonel Wilhelm Heye, considered the crossing at Nowa Aleksandria to be meaningless, since it would have met strong opposition from the Russians.
 On the night of July 25, when the first pontoons were already launched and reached the Russian coast under fire, the crossing was canceled by order of E. von Falkenhayn.